hcgagnon/MiND/ePrimeTasks/Motor/README.txt

-Details and notes about task to be entered here
+- instructions need to be updated